charliecalvert/CloudNotes/Assignments/Docker/DockerStarter.md

 ## List Containers

-To list all containers long form:
+To list all containers new style:

+    docker container ls

+Old Style:

     docker ps -a